chenboran/firesight-wiki-clone/op-Resolution.md

 #### Principle

 The Hough circles detector is not perfect and often produces some false negatives and false positives.
 We know that the holes in the tape form a line, thus a [RANSAC](https://en.wikipedia.org/wiki/RANSAC) is employed to detect the line from all the circles.
 This gives a somewhat robust estimate of the line position.
+The line is fitted to the inliers by least-squares.

+In the images, all circles (red and green) are the output of the HoughCircles stage.
+The green ones are inliers found by RANSAC - they form the line.

 The next step is to determine the distance (in pixels) of the holes' centres.
 For this a [median](https://en.wikipedia.org/wiki/Median) is used.